What does the name Gypsy Nation mean, and why did you choose it as your stage name?

 Apart from some of the basic mechanics, pointers on hygiene, and application that I learned at St. Marks Place I am mostly self-taught to be honest.
 You learn the most when you just get on with it sometimes.

 How many people were on the committee to legalize tattoos with you?
 You said that Giuliani’s legalization of tattooing without any consideration for the art led to there being so many bad artists.
 Why do you believe he did that?

-On a more recent trip to the city I noticed there were more tattoo shops, but for lack of a better explanation they didn’t seem to be a underground but “bootleg shops” of a sort.
+On a more recent trip to the city, I noticed there were more tattoo shops, but for lack of a better explanation they didn’t seem to be underground but “bootleg shops” of a sort.
 Is this what you are referring to?

 I think tattoo studios have always been doing their own thing regardless of the factions; rock, punk or otherwise facilitate, congregate or allude to them.
 So I believe the change seen in the chemistry and general street energy is due to a much larger problem, like the new gentrification and Sex In The City followers, haha.

 Where are you tattooing these days?
 Would you consider opening your own shop if you had the means?

 I still keep my tattooing hand busy out here in Washington State.
 I have and will open studios again but at the moment the band is taking precedence as we are sparking management and label interests.
 I will be concentrating on that for now whilst throwing a bit of ink here and there!

 Where in Washington would you be able to open a new tattoo shop?
 Are you saving the funds needed to rent building space?
 How would you juggle running the place and fronting a band?
 Are there mainstream or independent tattoo magazines you would recommend?